 • Overly medicating a patient.

-Incident Rates of Medication Errors
+Incident Rates For Medication Errors

 More than 1.5 million people are injured each year as a result of errors made in prescribing, administering and monitoring prescription drugs, according to a study by the Institute of Medicine of the National Academies.
 The study suggests there is at least one medication error per hospital patient per day, although error rates vary widely across facilities.

 With as many as 12 percent of the handwritten orders for medicine containing errors, it was hoped that the advent of electronic medical records (EMR) would reduce those errors caused by illegible handwriting.
 To encourage adoption of EMR, the federal government has been offering financial incentives to healthcare providers that move forward with EMR implementation and meet certain EMR requirements.
-Yet a 2012 report analyzing 3,850 computer-generated prescriptions written over a four-week period found that 452 contained errors, including 163 that could harm the patient.
-The rate of drug prescriptions sent electronically to pharmacies containing errors matched the error rate for handwritten scripts.
-Errors included the omission of key information, improper abbreviations, conflicting information about how or when to take the drug and clinical errors in the choice or use of the treatment.

 Mistakes can occur at any step of the medication process, from how the medication was ordered from the manufacturer, to how the pharmacy mixed, packaged and labeled the drug, to how it was brought and administered to the patient.
 Errors in drug administration pose such a risk to patients that these “five rights” of medication use have been unofficially adopted by many healthcare professionals: